 The differences between CPRCM and RCMs for FLDMAX for Germany are similar to the results for the Netherlands presented above, with the CPRCM agreeing better with observations (Fig. 6).
-Note how similar the HCLIM38-AROME simulations are, despite the rather different characteristics of their host model.
-Although the diurnal cycle is better represented by the CPRCMs, the modelled late afternoon peaks are too high.
-It appears that the overestimation of the peak is related to the

-5 elevation: If if we constrain to the subset spanned by gauges at lower elevation, the CPRCMs agree better with the observations (not shown).
-The overestimation of intense precipitation (10-40 mm h-1) is consistent with the analysis of the UKMO and ETH-COSMO models in Berthou et al. (2018) for Germany.
+Note how similar the HCLIM38-AROME simby the CPRCMs, the modelled late afternoon peaks are too high.
+It appears that the overestimation of the peak is related to the elevation: if we constrain to the subset spanned by gauges at lower elevation, the CPRCMs agree better with the observations (not shown).
+The overestimation of intense precipitation (10-40 mm h^{-1}) is consistent with the analysis of the UKMO and ETH-COSMO models in Berthou et al. (2018) for Germany.
 Similar to the results over the Netherlands, the differences between CPRCM and RCM are smaller for the FLDMEAN statistic (not shown).
-In addition, if we pool the data, rather than aggregate it, the results are qualitatively similar to the FLDMAX statistic (not shown).